dabliss/bliss_sd_behavior_2017/README.md

 Code needed to reproduce the analysis of behavioral data in Bliss et al., 2017, Sci Rep.

-For access to the data, please contact Dan Bliss at dbliss@bard.edu.
+For access to the data, please contact Dan Bliss at daniel.p.bliss@gmail.com.

 This package depends on code Paul Bays has written and made available at www.paulbays.com/code/JN14.
 Paul's code should be unzipped in the matlab directory of this repo.

-Please send bug reports and any questions to dbliss@bard.edu as well.
+Please send bug reports and any questions to daniel.p.bliss@gmail.com as well.

 ## Recipe